 MULTI-INVOICE FORM

-Design an intuitive web form that enables customers to seamlessly pay multiple invoices in a single transaction, offering flexibility through various payment methods.
+Design an intuitive web form that allows customers to seamlessly pay multiple invoices in a single transaction, while supporting various payment methods.

 OVERVIEW